gatm201/SWBio-Data-Science/README.md

 - matplotlib
 - pandas

-Example calcium traces to be used in this data set can be found in the data.csv file.
+Example calcium traces to be used in this data set can be found in the data.csv file (please download this to your working directory).